Manam (film): Critical reception

-Critics appreciated the performances of all the members of the principal cast, Nagarjuna (left), Shriya Saran (middle) and Samantha Ruth Prabhu (right) receiving praise in particular.

 The film received positive reviews from critics who called it a beautiful film and a complete entertainer, according to International Business Times India.
 Prabalika M. Borah of The Hindu praised the performances of the film's cast, the work of the technical crew, and Kumar's execution of the film's script in narrating a complex story without confusion.
 She summarised, "The smile and laughter will not leave you while it still manage to moisten your eyes here and there".
-Sandhya Rao of Sify stated, "Manam's story is something new within Telugu films context, but the way the film showcases romance and emotion, it is far from a regular fare.
+Sandhya Rao of Sify stated, "Manams story is something new within Telugu films context, but the way the film showcases romance and emotion, it is far from a regular fare.
 Go watch Manam, a complete entertainer, which will surely enthrall!".
 She recognised Nageswara Rao as the pillar of the film and termed his performance as an "outstanding" one.

-Shekhar of Oneindia Entertainment gave the film 4 out of 5 stars, stating "Manam is a perfect family entertainer and it is director Vikram Kumar's unique script that makes the movie a brilliant experiment.
-The movie is high on entertainment quotient and it is treat to see ANR, Nagarjuna and Naga Chaitanya together on screen".
+Shekhar Hooli of Oneindia Entertainment gave the film 4 out of 5 stars, stating "Manam is a perfect family entertainer and it is director Vikram Kumar's unique script that makes the movie a brilliant experiment.
+The movie is high on entertainment quotient and it is treat to see ANR, Nagarjuna and Naga Chaitanya together on screen."
 Rajasekhar S of Cinemalead also gave the film 4 out of 5 stars and called it "classy and brilliant", stating "Vikram K Kumar has packed the movie in such a way that the audience never get bored.
-Especially the last 20 minutes of the movie, towards the climax brings us to the edge of the seat".
+Especially the last 20 minutes of the movie, towards the climax brings us to the edge of the seat."
 IndiaGlitz gave the film 4 out of 5 stars as well, and called the film a "complete entertainer that is more than a love story" and stated, "The film packs everything that the trailer promised, plus the not-quite-unknown formula of Past Life Regression.
 Although we have seen many PLR stories in the past, 'Manam' is special because of its sublime and intriguing nature."

 Karthik Pasupulate of The Times of India gave the film 3.5 out of 5 stars and wrote, "You cannot appreciate the smarts in the script has been written, and how humorously it all gets translated onscreen without getting unduly melodramatic.
 Since this is ANR's last film, the cumulative nostalgia and feel goodness of the movie might just paper over the structural issues.
-It's definitely worth a watch".
+It's definitely worth a watch."
 Suresh Kavirayani of Deccan Chronicle also gave the film 3.5 out of 5 stars and wrote, "Vikram Kumar has come out with a nice story and screenplay and created a classic masterpiece.
 Though there are past life regressions and rebirths, the director's intelligent screenplay makes you to see more comfortably without any confusion.
 Manam is a good film to watch and a fitting tribute to Akkineni Nageswara Rao."